-- the underlying mortgage loans have the characteristics set forth on Exhibit A-1 and the initial mortgage pool balance is approximately \$1,486,412,767; - the initial principal balance or notional amount, as the case may be, of each class of certificates is as described in this information circular; - the pass-through rate for each interest-bearing class of certificates is as described in this information circular; - LIBOR remains constant at 0.4000%; - there are no delinquencies, modifications or losses with respect to the underlying mortgage loans; - no underlying mortgage loan is a Specially Serviced Mortgage Loan; - there are no modifications, extensions, waivers or amendments affecting the monthly debt service or balloon payments by borrowers on the underlying mortgage loans; - there are no Appraisal Reduction Amounts with respect to the underlying mortgage loans; - there are no casualties or condemnations affecting the corresponding mortgaged real properties; - each of the underlying mortgage loans provides monthly debt service payments to be due on the first day of each month, regardless of whether the subject date is a business day or not; - monthly debt service payments on the underlying mortgage loans are timely received on their respective due dates in each month, regardless of whether the subject date is a business day or not; - no voluntary or involuntary prepayments are received as to any underlying mortgage loan during that underlying mortgage loan's prepayment lockout period, including any contemporaneous Static Prepayment Premium Period;
+- the underlying mortgage loans have the characteristics set forth on Exhibit A-1 and the initial mortgage pool balance is approximately \$1,582,966,066; - the initial principal balance or notional amount, as the case may be, of each class of certificates is as described in this information circular; - the pass-through rate for each interest-bearing class of certificates is as described in this information circular; - there are no delinquencies, modifications or losses with respect to the underlying mortgage loans; - no underlying mortgage loan is a Specially Serviced Mortgage Loan; - there are no modifications, extensions, waivers or amendments affecting the monthly debt service or balloon payments by borrowers on the underlying mortgage loans;

-- except as otherwise assumed in the immediately preceding bullet, prepayments are made on each of the underlying mortgage loans at the indicated CPRs set forth in the subject tables or other relevant part of this information circular, without regard to any limitations in those underlying mortgage loans on partial voluntary principal prepayments; - all prepayments on the underlying mortgage loans are assumed to be- - 1. accompanied by a full month's interest, and - 2. received on the applicable due date of the relevant month; - no person or entity entitled under the Pooling and Servicing Agreement exercises its right of optional termination as described under "The Pooling and Servicing Agreement-Termination" in this information circular; - none of the underlying mortgage loans is required to be repurchased or replaced by the mortgage loan seller or any other person, as described under "Description of the Underlying Mortgage Loans-Cures, Repurchases and Substitutions" in this information circular; - the Administration Fee Rate is as set forth on Exhibit A-1 and the only other issuing entity expenses are the Guarantee Fee and the CREFC[®] Intellectual Property Royalty License Fee; - there are no Additional Issuing Entity Expenses; - payments on the offered certificates are made on the 25th day of each month, commencing in April 2016; and - the offered certificates are settled on an assumed settlement date of March 17, 2016.
+- there are no Appraisal Reduction Amounts with respect to the underlying mortgage loans; - there are no casualties or condemnations affecting the corresponding mortgaged real properties; - each of the underlying mortgage loans provides monthly debt service payments to be due on the first day of each month, regardless of whether the subject date is a business day or not; - monthly debt service payments on the underlying mortgage loans are timely received on their respective due dates in each month, regardless of whether the subject date is a business day or not; - no voluntary or involuntary prepayments are received as to any underlying mortgage loan during that underlying mortgage loan's prepayment lockout period, including any contemporaneous defeasance period, Yield Maintenance Period or Static Prepayment Premium Period; - except as otherwise assumed in the immediately preceding bullet, prepayments are made on each of the underlying mortgage loans at the indicated CPRs set forth in the subject tables or other relevant part of this information circular, without regard to any limitations in those underlying mortgage loans on partial voluntary principal prepayments; - all prepayments on the underlying mortgage loans are assumed to be- - 1. accompanied by a full month's interest, and - 2. received on the applicable due date of the relevant month; - no person or entity entitled under the Pooling and Servicing Agreement exercises its right of optional termination as described under "The Pooling and Servicing Agreement-Termination" in this information circular; - none of the underlying mortgage loans is required to be repurchased or replaced by the mortgage loan seller or any other person, as described under "Description of the Underlying Mortgage Loans-Cures, Repurchases and Substitutions" in this information circular; - the only issuing entity expenses are the trustee fee, the certificate administrator fee, the master servicing fee, the sub-servicing fee (as set forth on Exhibit A-1), the master servicer surveillance fee, the special servicer surveillance fee, if any, the Guarantee Fee and the CREFC[®] Intellectual Property Royalty License Fee; - there are no Additional Issuing Entity Expenses; - funds released from the interest reserve account for any underlying mortgage loan that has paid in full will be included in the calculation of net weighted average coupon of the remaining underlying mortgage loans; - payments on the offered certificates are made on the 25th day of each month, commencing in December 2015; and - the offered certificates are settled on an assumed settlement date of November 4, 2015.